crystal-lang/crystal-website/_drafts/2017-01-05-the-charly-programming-language.md

 <img src="/images/blog/charly-ast_2.png" class="center"/>

-Once the whole program has been turned into the AST, the interpreter starts executing the file.
+Once the whole program has been turned into the AST, the interpreter starts to recursively traverse this structure.
 This procedure follows the [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern) to separate the AST and language logic.

-The interpreter part basically looks at every node and does what this node is supposed to do.
+Take a `BinaryExpression` as an example.
+It has three properties.
+The two values of the expression and an operator.
+This operator could be a plus, minus or any other operator the language supports.

-When it visits a BinaryExpression for example, it first resolves the left side, then the right side, checks which operator is being used and then applies it to the two values.
+It first resolves the two values, checks what operator is being used and applies it to the two values.
+Depending on which value is on which side, this procedure might produce completly different results.
+`3 + [1, 2]` is not the same as `[1, 2] + 3` (`NAN` and `[1, 2, 3]`).

+A `IdentifierLiteral` would load a value from the current scope, a `CallExpression` would invoke a pre-defined function and so on.

 # Why Crystal?

 The main reasons behind using Crystal for this project were speed and simplicity.

 Crystal’s syntax and standard library are both inspired by Ruby.
 This means you can reuse a lot of knowledge and established principles and practices from the Ruby world, in your Crystal projects.
 A lot of the API details are pretty similar.
-For example, if you’re unable to find any information on how to open files in Crystal, you can even google "Ruby open file" and you’ll discover that the first answer on stackoverflow is 100% valid Crystal code.
+For example, if you’re unable to find any information on how to open files in Crystal, you can even google "Ruby open file" and you’ll discover that the first answer on StackOverflow is 100% valid Crystal code.
 Of course this doesn’t hold up for more complicated things but you can always use it as a place of inspiration.

 Another great thing about Crystal is that you don’t have to deal with a lot of low-level stuff.
 Crystal’s standard library takes care of most things you’d consider low-level, even memory management.
 If you really need to do low-level stuff, you have access to [raw pointers](https://crystal-lang.org/api/master/Pointer.html) and [bindings to C](https://crystal-lang.org/docs/syntax_and_semantics/c_bindings/).
 This is also how the regex literal is implemented in Crystal.
 Internally it binds to the [PCRE Library](http://www.pcre.org/) and places an easy-to-use abstraction over it.
 Instead of reinventing the wheel, Crystal just binds to already existing C libraries.
 Crystal also binds to the C standard library, [OpenSSL](https://www.openssl.org/), [LibGMP](https://gmplib.org/), [LibXML2](http://xmlsoft.org/), [LibYAML](http://pyyaml.org/wiki/LibYAML) and many others.